Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-config.md

 transition: (props) => ({ type: 'spring' })
 ```

-Or finally, a named map where each prop is either a transition definition, or a function returning a transition definition/Popmotion animation:
+Or finally, a named map, where a separate `transition` is defined for each animating value. `default` can be used to define a transition for all remaining values.

 ```javascript
 visible: {